hwakeman/sports-display/README.md

 <img src="images/image2.jpg" alt="drawing" width="400"/>

-Now just plug in the ESP8266 into your laptop and the circuit is complete!
+Now just plug in the ESP8266 into your device and the circuit is complete!
 ## 3. Install the code

 Now all that's left is to install the necessary code onto the ESP8266 so that it can retrieve live data.

 First head over to https://www.arduino.cc/en/software and download the Arduino IDE onto your machine.

 Once in the IDE, go to the boards manager and install the driver for the ESP8266 board.
-Then, go to the library manager and install the "LiquidCrystal" and "ArduinoJson" libraries.
+Then, go to the library manager and install the "LiquidCrystal", "NTPClient" and "ArduinoJson" libraries.
 Make sure the names are exactly the same.

 Now, create a new sketch and copy and paste the code from display.ino into your sketch.
 At the top of the code you should see a section where you need to put in some of your own information to get the code to work: